 “Always think about the future and learn to recognize early warning signs of change in the market.”

 Klutse, who is the organiser of the ‘The Night of African Entrepreneurs’, an annual event that takes place in Hamburg, advised that African entrepreneurs and those planning to set up businesses should seek professional advice as they could only gain by doing so.

 Klutse said demographic changes in Germany, driven by migration, provides plentiful opportunities for migrant entrepreneurship.
-The management consultant however agreed that Africans like other migrants often have problems securing bank loans which force some to resort to raising capital in their countries of origin.
+The management consultant however agreed that Africans like other migrants often had problems securing bank loans which forced some to resort to raising capital in their countries of origin.

-Klutse opines that a way to overcome that challenge is to seek professional counselling as a bank would not grant a loan without a well-prepared business plan.
+Klutse opines that a way to overcome that challenge was to seek professional counselling as a bank would not grant a loan without a well-prepared business plan.

 “Learn to seek professional advice,” he reiterated in the conclusion of his presentation.

 About 2 per cent of the 755,000 migrant-owned businesses in Germany belong to Africans, who are mostly active in retail trade (shops), services (barbing and hairdressing salons, travel agencies, handwork) and import & export (shipping agencies, auto/machinery/equipment export and raw material/agriculture produce import).

 In a second presentation, Ibrahim Guèye talked about the importance of forming associations by people doing the same thing.